 Use the Cut Sheet Order Form to order.
 If you are splitting with friends, present us with a single cut sheet and then you divide up the meat once you get it.

 We tend to have some extra oddments available each week from the pigs we cut to deliver to stores and restaurants.
 Oddments aren’t a big seller in the stores but they’re delicious eating.
-Things like soup bones, jowl, back fat, leaf fat, trotters, kidney, liver, heart, etc. If you like to cook with oddments let us know and we’ll add a free bonus to your whole or half pig order.
+Things like soup bones (perfect for paleo diets), jowl, back fat, leaf fat, trotters, kidney, liver, heart, etc. If you like to cook with oddments let us know and we’ll add a free bonus to your whole or half pig order.

 The price for a half pig is $580 for 87 lbs – about two cubic-feet.
 All the options for sausage, brined, corned and dry rub from the whole pig description above apply.
 We strongly recommend finding a friend to share a single whole pig order with to get he best price – there is a big savings between whole and half pig pricing per pound.
 You submit one cut sheet and get a big savings when you share.
 Use the Cut Sheet Order Form to order.